Mt. Rushmore - Activities Near the Presidential Monument

 At least once in everyone's lifetime, you must see the famed Mount Rushmore Memorial.
 This incredible monument is a feat in art and sculpture!
 With the faces of four of America's much-lauded presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln carved into the side of the mountain, the sight is truly amazing.
 The monument is so large that you'll catch glimpses of it from miles away as you wind up to the base on the famed Needles Highway.

 Nearby attractions are endless.
-With the cities of Keystone, Deadwood, and Rapid City close by, you could easily spend a few weeks here and still not see all the area has to offer!
+With the cities of Keystone, Deadwood, President monument South Dakota, and Rapid City close by, you could easily spend a few weeks here and still not see all the area has to offer!
 You also have plenty of lodging options to choose from.

 A visit to the Mount Rushmore Monument including a Chuck Wagon Supper and Show are a must!
 Not only will you visit the grand Mount Rushmore Monument, but you'll also be treated to an old-fashioned chuck wagon supper complete with a Western variety show.

 - How about taking a train ride and viewing the Mount Rushmore Lighting Ceremony?
 Take a scenic train ride through the South Dakota countryside followed by the lighting of the monument.
 The only thing more impressive than seeing Mount Rushmore by day is watching its lighting by night!

 Two For Tuesday makes for a great adventure!
 You'll travel to the famous Deadwood, South Dakota, and then go on to Spearfish to see The Black Hills Passion Play, which recreates the dramatic events during the last seven days in the life of Christ.

 - Other adventures might include The Reptile Gardens in Rapid City.
 Get up close and personal with hundreds and hundreds of species of reptiles with everything from crocodilians and amphibians to turtles and lizards.